 Illinois Family Law and Real Estate Attorneys

-Our Illinois attorneys represent men and women in all areas of family law, such as in custody, spousal maintenance and child support disputes.
+Our Illinois attorneys represent men and women in all areas of family law, such as in parenting/child custody, spousal maintenance and child support disputes.

 Division of property is not always equal, but careful and considerate negotiation will ensure that our clients obtain what they are entitled to receive.
 Both parties are entitled to a portion of the assets acquired during the marriage.